 Be mindful of the different communication styles, patterns, and norms that your students may use.

 Bring a diverse range of poetry, music, or other forms of expression into the classroom on a regular basis.

 Learn about the language skills students bring to the classroom.
 For example:

-English language learners have bilingual skills that are often overlooked when they are evaluated only for their mastery of English.
+ELLs have bilingual skills that are often overlooked when they are evaluated only for their mastery of English.

 Some African American students regularly switch between dialects, a skill known as code-switching.
 This skill requires high levels of linguistic, social, cultural, and cognitive ability, but it often goes unnoticed.
 Talk about how this skill can help students navigate contexts in and out of school.
 Support them in using language that’s appropriate to each context.

 Develop authentic, caring relationships.
 Relationships establish trust and respect — crucial ingredients for learning.